 This generator is known for having some problems.
 That said, some people have been happy with it and the price tag is certainly enticing.

 It features 7,000 peak watts and 5,500 running watts.
-Starting it up is pretty easy and you have your choice of a standard recoil pull start or an electric push-button start.
+Starting it up is pretty easy, and you have your choice of standard recoil pull-start or electric push-button start.